-Donald Trump's First Amendment defense: can it work?
+Donald Trump's First Amendment defense: Can it work?

 What the federal indictment says about Trump’s free speech rights

 The 45-page indictment unsealed Aug.
-1 charges Trump “had a right, like every American, to speak publicly about the election and even to claim, falsely, that there had been outcome-determinative fraud.”
+1 says Trump “had a right, like every American, to speak publicly about the election and even to claim, falsely, that there had been outcome-determinative fraud.”

 Trump “widely disseminated his false claims of election fraud for months, despite the fact that he knew, and in many cases had been informed directly that they were not true,” the indictment says.
 “The Defendant’s knowingly false statements were integral to his criminal plans to defeat the federal government function … ”